 VOLUNTEER PROGRAMS IN PERU

 This country envelops its visitors with its mysticism and the architectural fusion of the Archaic and Colonial eras.
-You’ll be able to discover its unstoppable nightlife and adventure activities,you can discover them while volunteering in Peru.
+You’ll be able to discover its unstoppable nightlife and adventure activities while volunteering in Peru.

 Every volunteer project in Peru is focused on meeting a need.
-Your collaboration in any of these projects is of great help in teaching children and young people from the Andean communities of Cusco, as well as in the empowerment of women.
+Your collaboration in any one of these projects is of great help in the education of children and youth in the Andean communities of Cusco, as well as in the empowerment of women.
 During the pandemic, social (non-medical) programs will be held from Sunday to Thursday.

-Aimed at providing social assistance to children and adolescents who come from families in the High Andean communities of Cusco, families in social exclusion.
+Aimed at providing social assistance to children and adolescents who come from families in the High Andean communities of Cusco, specifically families in social exclusion a .

-We support poor children in Cusco through playful, spiritual and computer activities, games, dances and help with homework.
+We support poor children in Cusco through playful, spiritual and computer activities, games, dances and help with homework montessori methodology .

 During your volunteering in Peru, you should keep in mind that you are going to live with children, teenagers and communities, which have a totally different culture from yours, so the volunteer is expected to be a respectful, empathetic, dynamic, creative and participatory person, in addition to: